tagion/tagion/docs/gov/intro/index.md

 ### 2. Limited Release

 This second phase will see the network being extended to nodes operated by partners and vetted community members.
-The onboarding process will be "by invitation" only and strictly controlled by Decard to ensure security and quick support shall something not go to plan.
-In this phase, the governance here developed will be tested and improved in a safe environment.
+The onboarding process will be "by invitation" only and strictly controlled by Decard to ensure security and, shall something not go to plan, provide quick support.
+During this phase, the governance here developed will be tested and improved in a safe environment.
 The results will be published here as our "Working Paper", ready for tests and verification "in the wild", which will happen in phase 3.

 ### 3. Curated Release